Reasons why the KJV is trustworthy but cannot be inerrant

 -

 “You believe God is incapable of giving us a perfect Bible.”
+This is a common accusation directed at those who deny the perfection of the KJV.
 However, no Christian would believe that God is unable to do something (Luke 18:27), unless it was against his nature or his own Word.
 This statement is as unfair as accusing people of believing in a God who is incapable of giving us a perfect Bible printed without typos.

 -